Martha's Vineyard migrant airlift: Migrants' situation

 Some migrants were told, by a San Antonio woman named Perla Huerta, that their flights were going to Boston, Massachusetts, where they could get what NPR described as "expedited work papers".
 A Boston Globe and Texas Tribune investigation found that a tall, blond woman approached migrants outside a San Antonio McDonald's.
 One migrant contacted by the papers said she promised "three months of rent, work, and said they were going to put our papers in order."
 She gave them meals and four nights in a San Antonio hotel before their flights left, and offered one migrant $200 to recruit others to board the flights.
 Some migrants turned down the offer.
 Perla is an ex-Army combat medic.

-One of the two flights that Florida governor DeSantis chartered departed from San Antonio stopped in Florida, stopped again in South Carolina, and landed in Martha's Vineyard.
-The second flight similarly left San Antonio, stopped in Florida, stopped again in Charlotte, North Carolina, and finally landed in Martha's Vineyard.
+One of the two flights that Florida governor DeSantis chartered departed from San Antonio stopped in Florida, stopped again in South Carolina, and landed on Martha's Vineyard.
+The second flight similarly left San Antonio, stopped in Florida, stopped again in Charlotte, North Carolina, and finally landed on Martha's Vineyard.
 DeSantis hired Vertol Systems for the flights, who then subcontracted Ultimate JetCharters, based in Ohio.
 Additional Ultimate JetCharters flights scheduled to fly migrants from Texas to Delaware were canceled.

 Initially, the migrants stayed at a St. Andrew's Episcopal Church shelter on Martha's Vineyard.
 The woman who runs the shelter told NPR, "Everything from beds to food to clothing to toothbrushes, toothpaste, blankets, sheets.
 I mean, we had some of it ... but we did not have the numbers that we needed."
 High-school Spanish students assisted as translators.
 Some migrants said they were promised jobs on Martha's Vineyard; when they arrived, peak employment season was over, and part-time residents were leaving.
-Massachusetts governor Charlie Baker then helped them voluntarily relocate by ferry to Joint Base Cape Cod where support services existed.
+Massachusetts governor Charlie Baker then activated the National Guard, which voluntarily relocated the foreigners by ferry to Joint Base Cape Cod where support services existed.

 Aftermath

 Texas sheriff investigation

 Bexar County Sheriff Javier Salazar, a Democrat, launched an investigation into the incident; Salazar alleged that a Venezuelan migrant was paid to recruit 50 migrants from a resource center in San Antonio, the county seat of Bexar County, to travel to Florida and eventually Martha's Vineyard.
 Governor DeSantis responded to the allegations, saying the migrants were not misled: "They all signed consent forms to go and then the vendor that is doing this for Florida provided them with a packet that had a map of Martha's Vineyard, it has the number for different services that are on Martha's Vineyard."

-On October 13, Salazar signed certifications that the immigrants were victims of a crime, which qualified them for U visas.
+On October 13, 2022 Salazar signed certifications that the immigrants were victims of a crime, which qualified them for U visas.